Monty Don: Writer

 Don has described himself primarily as a writer, "who happens to have lots of television work."
 By the early 1990s, Don had written two unpublished novels, The Clematis Affair and An Afternoon in Padua.
 He later described them as "excruciatingly bad".
 In January 1994, Allan Jenkins, then editor of The Observer, invited Don to write a weekly gardening column for the newspaper.
 The column began in February of that year and lasted until May 2006; Jenkins was his editor for seven years.
 In a piece from 2004 to commemorate the tenth year of the column, Don wrote: "It has been more life-changing than any other work I have done in my adult life."
 Don has written articles for the Daily Mail and Mail Online since 2004.

-In 2005 the book The Jewel Garden: A Story of Despair and Redemption, a joint autobiography and the story of their home and gardens at Longmeadow, by Don and his wife Sarah, was published by Routledge.
+In 2005 Routledge published The Jewel Garden: A Story of Despair and Redemption, a joint autobiography and the story of Don and his wife Sarah's home and gardens at Longmeadow.
 In 2016 Hodder Books published an audiobook of Don's Nigel: My Family and Other Dogs, read by the author.

 Style and reception

-Between 2008 and 2016 Don was President of the Soil Association.
+Between 2008 and 2016, Don was President of the Soil Association.
 He is currently a patron of Bees for Development Trust and the Pope's Grotto Preservation Trust.

 Don had never received formal training as a gardener.
-In 2006 he commented, "I was – am – an amateur gardener and a professional writer.
+In 2006, he commented, "I was – am – an amateur gardener and a professional writer.
 My only authority came from a lifetime of gardening and a passion amounting to an obsession for my own garden."

 Don is a keen proponent of organic gardening, becoming "officially" organic in his own garden in 1997.
 The practice of organic techniques often features in his published and broadcast work.
 The organic approach is most prominent in his 2003 book The Complete Gardener.
 This has led him into some controversy with those advocating non-organic techniques, with some criticising his position of influence presenting Gardeners' World and exclusion of non-organic solutions to pests and diseases in the garden.

 Don's sartorial style in the garden has been the subject of some critical attention, with Richard D. North commenting, in 2013:

 In 2005, Don himself dedicated a whole column to this subject, commenting:

+Don wears a collar and tie when presenting the Chelsea Flower Show.

-In June 2020 Prospect magazine declared Don "the nation's gardener".
+In June 2020, Prospect magazine declared Don "the nation's gardener".
 Comedian Joe Lycett has described Monty Don as a gay icon.